piouson/kubernetes-bootcamp/README.md

 ### Lab 6.2.
 Expose container port

 1. Create a webserver Pod
-2. View created resources and determine Pod IP address
+2. List created resources and determine Pod IP address
 3. Access the webserver with the IP address (you can use `curl`)
 4. Use port forwarding to access the webserver on http://localhost:5000
 5. Terminate port forwarding and delete created resources